Ira Magaziner: Clinton Administration

 Magaziner is best known for leading, along with Hillary Clinton, the failed Task Force to Reform Health Care in the early Clinton administration, which aimed to implement a managed competition regime for the health insurance industry, and to establish community rated insurance pools to cut costs for small businesses and the uninsured.
 The plan was widely criticized for being too complex.
 Pharmaceutical companies and health insurance companies waged a broad-based ad-campaign against the plan, which included the famous "Harry and Louise" ads.
 Despite the attacks by Republicans and industry associations, Magaziner did little to respond.
 People within the administration criticized Magaziner's blunt and domineering approach, attacking critics who disagreed instead of trying to build consensus.

 Brad DeLong, Clinton's Deputy Treasury Secretary, argues that Magaziner's failures stemmed from having a background in management consulting instead of policy: "A management consultant's principal goal is to win a debate in front of his employer ... by making intellectual arguments, controlling the flow of information..., [and] walling-off potential adversaries from the process ...
 You develop a policy by forming a large coalition ...
 Then you have a large group of people who are enthusiastic about the proposal: they will go out and make your arguments for you."

 Magaziner was court ordered to pay $285,864 to the Association of American Physicians and Surgeons, in 1997 by a federal judge for alleged cover up of whether the Task Force to Reform Health Care hired non-governmental employees and therefore had to release documents from their strategic deliberations upon public request.
 Magaziner was subsequently cleared of all allegations and the fine was overturned by unanimous decision of the United States Court of Appeals on August 25, 1999.

 Magaziner stayed in the administration and worked to develop an E-Commerce policy initiative with OSTP staff and industry advisors.
 That initiative evolved to include a facilitative role in the formation of the Internet Corporation for Assigned Names and Numbers to assume Internet administrative activities previously maintained by the US DARPA.

 Clinton Health Access Initiative

 Since 2002, Magaziner is the chief executive officer and vice chairman of the Clinton Health Access Initiative (CHAI), which works to save lives in low and middle income countries by helping people gain access to essential medicines and health services.

 Personal life

 Magaziner lives in Bristol, Rhode Island, with his wife Suzanne.
-He has three children: Seth, Jonathan, and Sarah.
+They have three children, including Seth Magaziner, who has served as the U.S. representative for Rhode Island's 2nd congressional district since January 2023.

 Magaziner repeatedly flew on Jeffrey Epstein's jets and his personal phone number and private email were in Epstein's "black book."